Asymptotic Distributions and Rates of Convergence for Random Forests via Generalized U-statistics: Background

-\cite{Mentch2016} provide asymptotic distributional results for $\tilde{U}_{n,s,N,\omega}$ with respect to their individual means that cover all possible growth rates of $N$ with respect to $n$.
-Though valid, this result is difficult to apply in practice for a few reasons.
-First, the authors require that $\zeta_{1,\omega}$ not approach 0, but for most practical base learners, the correlation between estimators with only one observation in common should vanish as the subsample size grows.
-Indeed, Lemma \ref{lemma2} in \cref{app:subsamp} gives that $\zeta_{1,\omega} \leq \frac{1}{s}\zeta_{s,\omega}\leq \frac{1}{s}\zeta_s$ so that when $\zeta_s$ is bounded, $\zeta_{1,\omega} \to 0$ as $s \to \infty$.
-Moreover, the subsample size is limited to $s = o(n^{1/2})$ which can be quite restrictive in practice.
-As eluded to by \cite{Wager2018}, when $s$ is small, it is possible that the squared bias decays slower than the variance, thereby producing confidence intervals which, when built according to the stated Gaussian limit distribution, may not cover the true value. \cite{Wager2018} provide an alternative central limit theorem for tree-based ensembles where the CART-criterion is replaced by honesty and regularity conditions.
+\cite{Mentch2016} provide asymptotic distributional results for $\tilde{U}_{n,s,N,\omega}$ with respect to their individual means that cover all possible growth rates of $N$ with respect to $n$, though the form of the result provided has several practical limitations.
+In particular, the authors require that $\zeta_{1,\omega}$ does not approach $0$, but for most practical base learners, the correlation between estimators with only one observation in common should vanish as the subsample size grows.
+Indeed, Lemma \ref{lemma1} in \cref{app:background} gives that $\zeta_{1,\omega} \leq \frac{1}{s}\zeta_{s,\omega}\leq \frac{1}{s}\zeta_s$ so that when $\zeta_s$ is bounded, $\zeta_{1,\omega} \to 0$ as $s \to \infty$.
+In very recent work, \cite{Romano2019} showed that the same result could be obtained under a more mild condition.
+In both results, however, the subsample size is limited to $s = o(n^{1/2})$ which can be quite restrictive in practice.
+In Appendix \ref{app:background}, we demonstrate that this limitation is a result of a reliance on H\'ajek projections and in fact, whenever such an approach is taken, there is strong reason to believe that a subsampling rate of $s=o(n^{1/2})$ is the largest possible.
+As later discussed by \cite{Wager2018} however, when $s$ is small, it is possible that the squared bias decays slower than the variance, thereby producing confidence intervals which, when built according to the stated Gaussian limit distribution, may not cover the true value. \cite{Wager2018} provide an alternative central limit theorem for averages over trees built according to honesty and regularity conditions.
 When base learners conform to such conditions and $N$ is very large, the authors show that the subsampling rate can be improved to $s = o(n^{\beta})$ for $0.5 < \beta < 1$ while retaining consistent estimates.

-Motivated by the form of \eqref{eqn:rf} we now formalize the notion of \emph{generalized} U-statistics. \begin{define} Suppose $Z_1,Z_2, \dots, Z_n$ are i.i.d. samples from $F_Z$.
-Let $h$ denote a real-valued function with $s$ arguments that is permutation symmetric in those arguments.
+Motivated by the form of \eqref{eqn:rf} we now formalize the notion of \emph{generalized} U-statistics. \begin{definition}[generalized U-statistic] Suppose $Z_1, \dots, Z_n$ are i.i.d.\ samples from $F_Z$ and let $h$ denote a (possibly randomized) real-valued function utilizing $s$ of these samples that is permutation symmetric in those $s$ arguments.
 A generalized U-statistic with kernel $h$ of order (rank) $s$ refers to any estimator of the form